Big Sur California, USA Travel Guide

 Features local and regional artists, along with creative workshops and community gatherings.

 Historic stone lighthouse complex built in 1889, atop a dramatic volcanic rock promontory.
-Only complete turn-of-the-century lightstation open to the public in CA. Tours available.
+Only complete turn-of-the-century lightstation available for public access in CA. Tours available.

 A historic cove once used for shipping redwood.
 Features a dark tunnel leading to a rocky beach.
 A rugged, adventurous spot away from crowds.
 Requires careful footing.